 ube halaya in maison jar

 One ingredient that I have loved using is ube halaya.
 Ube halaya is a Filipino spread that is made with purple yam.
 It is characterized by its purple color and vanilla/pistachio flavor.
 It is great eaten by itself as a spread or in desserts.
-Personally, I’ve loved using it in all kinds from desserts from rice krispie treats to cakes.
+Personally, I’ve loved using it in all kinds from desserts from rice krispie treats to cakes to ube ice cream.
 That’s why today I wanted to put together my personal guide on how to make this yummy Filipino spread at home.

 Ube and Japanese sweet potato.

 • Evaporated milk and coconut milk – Both ingredients gives the jam a creamy texture.
-The coconut flavor also pairs well with the ube.
-You cannot substitute coconut milk for evaporated milk because evaporated milk has less liquid than coconut milk.
+I also found that coconut flavor pairs well with ube.
+I would not recommend substituting coconut milk for evaporated milk because evaporated milk has less liquid than coconut milk which would affect the overall texture of the jam.

-• Light brown sugar – Adds sweetness to the ube halaya.
-Light brown sugar can be substituted with dark brown sugar, but it will make the ube halaya sweeter.
+• Light brown sugar – Light brown sugar can be substituted with dark brown sugar, but note it will make the ube halaya sweeter.
+Personally, I found light brown sugar adds the perfect amount of sweetness to the ube halaya, so I would highly recommend using light instead of dark brown sugar.

-• Ube extract (optional) – This ingredient is optional, but I found it improved the flavor and color of the final product.
+• Ube extract (optional) – This ingredient is optional, but in testing, I found it improved the flavor and color of the final product.

 How to make ube halaya at home